We hope you find the information enclosed helpful but please do get in touch if you have anything you would like to ask.

 This varies for each performance and we won’t have confirmation until the merchandise sellers arrive.

 As a general rule, bring cash!

-- I have pre-booked parking, how do I access and what times is it available?
+I have pre-booked parking, how do I get there and what times is it available?

-The car park usually opens one hour before the performance start time and closes half an hour after the performance finish time, or half an hour after the bar closes, whichever is the latest.
+The car park usually opens one hour before the performance start time and closes half an hour after the performance finish time.

-Any lost property will be held at stage door for a period of three months.
-After this time it will be donated to a local charity or recycled.
-Please contact stage door on 0116 233 3029 or firstname.lastname@example.org.
+Any lost property will be held at stage door for four weeks.
+After this time, it will be donated to a local charity or recycled.
+Please contact stage door firstname.lastname@example.org.

-Drinks are permitted inside the auditorium for most performances in plastic or paper cups.
+Drinks are permitted inside the auditorium for most performances.

-For standing concerts, drinks service is available throughout the concert, however, for all other concerts drinks can only be taken into the auditorium pre-show and during the interval.
-This is to ensure no disruption to patrons during the performance.
+For standing concerts, you can buy drinks throughout the concert, however, for all other concerts drinks can only be taken into the auditorium before the show and during the interval.
+This is to ensure no disruption during the performance.

 We reserve the right to change this policy at any time, and for any performance, to ensure our commitment to health and safety and to meet the conditions of our entertainment licence.

-Unfortunately, we don’t have a restaurant or serve hot food.
+Unfortunately, we do not have a restaurant or serve hot food.
 Our kiosks serve a selection of freshly made sandwiches, crisps, and snacks.